zynox-xonyz/jellyfin-samsung-orsay-os-updated/README.md

-# Jellyfin for Samsung Smart TV with Orsay OS - mod
+# Jellyfin for Samsung Smart TV with Orsay OS - Updated
-This is a fork of the original version of Jellyfin for Samsung Smart TV produced before 2014 without andjusted server version checking, as well as removed leftover debug popups.
+This is a fork of the original version of Jellyfin for Samsung Smart TV produced before 2014 with adjusted server version checking, multiple bug fixes, as well as removed leftover debug popups.
 Ships a drop-in .zip + widgetlist.xml.

 Not: You will have do adjust the IP in widgetlist.xml to your Host-IP.